 Souzz and I often spend New Year’s Eve in the backcountry or in a cabin, and we traditionally make risotto (along with some other fancy dish).
 The standard bearer of New Year’s absurdity was probably the year that we made risotto with lobster in a five burner kitchen while camping in the snow.
-We didn’t quite reach that level of absurdity this year, but we at least thought about it.
+We didn’t quite reach that level this year, but we at least thought about it.

 Anyway, with cold rain in the 2019 forecast, we decided to head to the Potomac Appalachian Trail Club’s Dawson Cabin in Pennsylvania, about two hours drive from our home in Virginia.
 Dawson is one of the lesser visited cabins in the PATC system, maybe because the hike to the cabin is straight uphill.
 But the hike is short, and Dawson is a hidden gem that is worth the visit.
 The cabin is well appointed and very well maintained, and it has southern exposure and a beautiful view.